 Ever so slowly Eric began to rise.
 Steadying himself against the wall with one hand he faced the wizard.
-"You would be wizards are all alike.
-Petty tyrants with a little stolen power.
-You create nothing, you build nothing, and you leave a trail of destruction behind you a blind man could follow, and in the end you are done in by your own self-
+“You would be wizards are all alike, petty tyrants with a little stolen power.
+You create nothing, you build nothing, and you leave a trail of destruction behind you a blind man could follow, and in the end, you are done in by your self-

 “Not today I think.”
 The crystal didn't even glow.
 “See, no power left,” Eric pulled a small knife strapped to the back of his armor and threw it at the wizard.
 The knife hit the wizard in the right shoulder with such force as to spin him around and knock him to the floor.

-Eric was atop the wizard in a moment.
-"I should kill you, but I think I'll leave that pleasure to the King,” Eric said jerking his knife free of the wizard none too kindly.
+Eric was on top of the wizard in a moment.
+“I should kill you, but I think I'll leave that pleasure to the king,” Eric said jerking his knife free of the wizard none too kindly.

 “I never thought saying goodbye would be so hard.
 What do you say to someone who has changed your life as you have mine,” Rose said as she held on to him for a moment longer and then pulled away.

-"No my Lady, the pain doesn't last, but the love that was shared goes on forever,” Eric said as he turned to leave.
+“No, my Lady, the pain doesn't last, but the love that was shared goes on forever,” Eric said as he turned to leave.
 He paused for a moment and turned back to her.
-Eric pulled Rose gently to him, looked into her eyes for a moment, and then rubbed her nose gently with his.
+Eric pulled Rose gently to him, looked into her eyes for a moment, and then rubbed her nose softly with his.

 Rose watched from the garden room as Eric rode from sight.
 She rubbed her nose with her fingers.
 “Yes,” she said to herself, “the love does last.”